Source-independent quantum random number generator against tailored detector blinding attacks: Discussion

 \section{Discussion}

-In conclusion, we have proposed an SI-QRNG type protocol that can further resist the most powerful detector attack: the detector blinding attack.
-By exploiting the uncertainty relation of smooth entropy, our protocol can be easily extended to high-dimensional measurement cases with composable security against coherent attacks under the finite-key effect.
-Bell tests~\cite{brunner2014bell} can use the probability correlation of click events to extract only part of the no-click events from the results.
-Accordingly, our protocol has the opportunity to reduce the impact of no-click events on the error rate through a certain probability correlation to improve the generation rate.
+In conclusion, we have proposed an SI-QRNG type protocol that can resist the tailored detector blinding attack.
+By exploiting the uncertainty relation for smooth entropy, our protocol can be easily extended to high-dimensional measurement cases with composable security against coherent attacks under the finite-key effect.

 In our experiments, the detection loss and the channel loss can be compensated by improving the emission intensity.
+Using a 5 MHz experimental system, we achieve a quantum random number generation speed of over 500 kbps.
 By increasing the saturation count rate of the detectors to GHz~\cite{zhang201916}, the QRNG generation rate can be enhanced to more than 100 Mbps.
-Through some simple experimental tricks, our experimental implementation suppresses most well-known attacks on detector components, realizing an extremely high security level approaching device-independence.
+Through simple experimental tricks, our experimental implementation suppresses most well-known attacks on detector components, realizing an extremely high security level approaching device-independence.
+Note that our theoretical framework and experimental scheme are a general solution to tailored detector blinding attacks, therefore it is applicable to both SNSPD and avalanche photodiodes.